Big Sur Coast Highway: Bridges required

 Road construction necessitated construction of 29 bridges, the most difficult of which was the bridge over Bixby Creek, about 13 mi south of Carmel.
 Upon completion, the Bixby Creek Bridge was 714 ft long, 24 ft wide, 260 ft above the creek bed below, and had a main span of 360 ft.
 The bridge was designed to support more than six times its intended load.
 When it was completed on October 15, 1932, Bixby Creek Bridge was the largest arched highway structure in the Western states.
 Five more reinforced concrete bridges were built at Rocky, Granite, Garapata, Malpaso, and Wildcat Creeks.
 But the entire highway was not completed for another five years.
 All of the concrete arch bridges were listed in the National Register of Historic Places in 1986.
 They were also included in the California Register of Historic Resources in 1992.

 The contractor built a large bridge of Redwood with a span of 514 ft at Dolan Creek because of the considerable distance required to haul concrete.
 They also built wood bridges at Lime Creek, Prewitt Creek, Wild Cattle Creek and Torre Canyon.
 Steel bridges were built at Burns Creek, San Simeon Creek, Pico Creek, Castro Canyon, Mill Creek and Little Pico Creek.
 The timber and steel bridges, with the exception of Castro Canyon and Mill Creek, were all replaced with concrete bridges later on.

 Water fountains

-To provide water to thirsty travelers, the Civilian Conservation Corps built between 1933 and 1937 six hand-crafted stone drinking fountains, indicated by their distance from the Monterey/San Luis Obispo County line:
+To provide water to thirsty travelers, the Civilian Conservation Corps built between 1933 and 1937 six hand-crafted stone drinking fountains.
+The crews built masonry stone walls around local springs at each location.
+Five are still known to exist, indicated by their distance from the Monterey/San Luis Obispo County line: